ITG-Software-Front-End-Internship/CSS-Bouncing-Face/README.md

 ## Project Description

-The "Task-8-bouncing-face" project is a fun and interactive web page showcasing a bouncing face animation.
+The "Bouncing-face" project is a fun and interactive web page showcasing a bouncing face animation.
 This project is designed to demonstrate the use of CSS and SCSS for animations and styling, along with HTML for the structure.

 ## Demo